openviess/PyViCare/README.md

 ## More different devices for test cases needed

 In order to help ensuring making it easier to create more test cases you can run this code and make a pull request with the new test of your device type added.
-Your test shoudl be commited into [tests/response](tests/response) and named <family><model>.
+Your test should be commited into [tests/response](tests/response) and named `<family><model>`.

 The code to run to make this happen is below.
 This automatically removes "sensitive" information like installation id and serial numbers.
 You can either replace default values or use the `PYVICARE_*` environment variables.